SirBillyMays/heavens-vault/README.md

 Heavens Vault and the ancient script are property of Inkle Ltd., and this project is not related to, affiliated with or endorsed by Inkle Ltd. This project is a fan made project and does not intend to intrude upon rights by any party.

-The definitions of the words/lexemes are sourced from the [fan made wiki.](https://heavensvault.gamerescape.com/wiki/Language/spoilers), unless otherwise noted.
+The definitions of the words and lexemes (atoms) are sourced from the game files (ExportedProject/Assets/Resources/translation game/data/GameData.json, if you're using AssetRipper.)